 While it's not necessary to deep clean or change your doormat every week, it's a good idea to follow this schedule to avoid tracking in unwanted dirt or allergens.

-Shake out the doormats when you sweep your porch or after your lawn is mowed.
+- Weekly: Shake out the doormat when you sweep your porch or after your lawn is mowed.
 A good shaking will remove a lot of dust and dirt that otherwise might be tracked into your home.
 You can also help dislodge dirt ground in the mat by smacking the mat against an outside surface such as the sidewalk.
 After shaking, you can quickly vacuum the doormat to make sure all the dirt got out, whether you use a small hand-held or traditional vacuum cleaner.
 Doing this weekly will help keep dirt and stains out of your doormat.

-Be sure to follow your manufacturer's instructions, but many outdoor doormats can be rinsed off with a garden hose.
+- Seasonally: Be sure to follow your manufacturer's instructions, but many outdoor doormats can be rinsed off with a garden hose.
 Some tougher spots may need a tiny bit of mild dish soap.
 This is ideally done seasonally to get your doormat in great shape for whatever weather the next season brings based on your particular location.
 For example, in winter you may want to use a sturdy mat outside that doesn't hold onto moisture and prevents mold, mildew, mud, and muck.
 When the streets are salted, sweeping or vacuuming the salt off your doormat on a frequent basis will make sure it doesn't get into your home and ruin your floors.